Constrained regret minimization for multi-criterion multi-armed bandits: Constrained regret minimization

 Finally, as before, the probability that the feasibility flag wrongly identifies the infeasible instance as feasible decays as a power law in the horizon for $T > T^*(\nu);$ the threshold~$T^*$ accounts for the time it takes for the algorithm to `detect' that the instance is infeasibile with high probability.
-The value of $T^*(\nu)$ and the proofs of Theorem~\ref{thm:upper_bound_feasible_sg} and Theorem~\ref{thm:upper_bound_infeasible_sg} can be found in Appendix~\ref{app:rclcb_proof1}.